teresalves/teresalves.github.io/content/blog/02-chats/index.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---

-We use so many messaging platforms nowadays.
-Sharing private texts and private photos.
-But how can we be sure that no one else on the internet can access them?
-It must be stored *somewhere*, right?
+We share so many private texts and photos nowadays.
+How can we be sure that no one else on the internet can access them?
+They must be stored *somewhere*, right?

 The security and privacy of your chats varies a lot with what platform you use.
 The most important aspect is that it is *end-to-end* encrypted (E2EE), which means only the person you're texting can actually decipher your messages.
 I won't get too deep into the technical details, but it basically means that you produce a key (private key) and a lock (public key) pair.
 Your friend protects a message with the lock you gave them, and only you have the key to open it - no servers anywhere have it, just you on your device.